Need a Latin dictionary?

 Marquette Latin Club Page

 Why take Latin?
-Mr. A answers your FAQs (.jpeg format).
+Mr. A answers your FAQs (pdf format).

 General Handout for all classes